tomtom-international/pending-notifications-service/README.md

 The service offers connected devices a way to figure out, in a very data usage friendly manner, whether it needs to contact a back-end service in a secure way.
-Contrary to common push notification solutions, the pending notifications in this service do not contain any useful information themselves, other than redirecting the device to contact a specific service.
+Contrary to common push notification solutions, the pending notifications in this service do not do not contain any information themselves, other than redirecting the device to contact a specific service to get the actual information.

 Contacting the actual service to retrieve the information is not part of the pending notifications service itself.
-In general, this is a secured call to retrieve pending messages, fetch new firmware, get a new software configuration, or anything else.
+In general, this is a secured call.
+This could be a notification to securely retrieve pending messages, fetch new firmware, get a new software configuration, or anything else.

-The notification service is, like most push notification services, a very generic service.
+The notification service is (like most push notification services) a very generic service.
 It tries to accommodate a wide range of use case, two of which are considered very common:

  1. A *single* back-end service wishes to notify devices to contact them in a secure way to retrieve more information.
+This means there either is or there isn't a pending notification for the device.

  2. *Multiple* back-end services, independently of each other, wish to notify devices.
+This means pending notifications are stored per service for the device and the device may either query whether there are any, or any specific pending notifications.

 ## The Pending Notifications API

-The full set of API methods offered by the Notification Service is split into unsecured HTTP calls and secured HTTPS calls.
+The full set of API methods offered by the Notification Service is split into (usually unsecured) HTTP calls and secured HTTPS calls.

-Externally available, unsecured HTTP calls:
+Externally available, usually unsecured HTTP calls:

     GET    /notifications/{deviceId}             -- get notification(s) for a specific ID (returns 200 or 404)
-                                                            this returns a list of services with pending notifications Internally available, possibly secured HTTPS calls:
+                                                    this returns a list of services with pending notifications

+Internally available, secured HTTPS calls:

-    POST   /notifications/{deviceId}             -- create pending notifications, for a specific device POST   /notifications/{deviceId}/{serviceId} -- ibid, for a specific service DELETE /notifications/{deviceId}             -- delete all notifications for a specific device DELETE /notifications/{deviceId}/{serviceId} -- ibid, but only for 1 service at a time
+    POST   /notifications/{deviceId}             -- create pending notifications, for a specific device POST   /notifications/{deviceId}/{serviceId} -- ibid, but for a specific service for that device DELETE /notifications/{deviceId}             -- delete all notifications for a specific device DELETE /notifications/{deviceId}/{serviceId} -- ibid, but only for 1 service for the device at a time

     GET    /notifications[?offset={x}&count={y}] -- get all IDs that have pending notifications